Anthrobotics/anthro-docs/docs/index.md

 Welcome to the Anthro Docs

-Here you will find documentation on our projects, how to contribute, and more.
+Here you will find documentation on our projects, how to get involved, and more.

-let's build the future of open-source robotics together
+Let's build the future of open-source robotics together.

 See our [mission](mission.md), and our [goals](goals.md).